Tenant Rights and Responsibilities

 If the landlord is giving you this notice for demolition or to convert your unit to another use, the landlord must pay you an amount equal to 3 months' rent or offer you another rental unit that is acceptable to you.
 If the landlord is giving you this notice for extensive repairs requiring the unit to be vacant, if you do not plan to move back in once the repairs or renovations are done, the landlord must pay you an amount equal to 3 months' rent or offer you another rental unit that is acceptable to you.
 You may be entitled to compensation or another unit.

 If you plan to move back in once the repairs or renovations are done, the landlord must pay you an amount equal to 3 months' rent, or the rent for the period of time the rental unit is being repaired or renovated - whichever is less.
-Your landlord does not have to pay you compensation for moving out because of this notice if you live in a residential complex that has fewer than 5 rental units, or your landlord is giving you this notice because they were ordered to demolish or repair the rental unit under any law.
+If your landlord gives you this notice because they were ordered to demolish or repair the rental unit under any law, your landlord does not have to pay you compensation for moving out.

 Discrimination can be difficult to prove.
 If you feel your rental application was denied for a discriminatory reason, call Hamilton Community Legal Clinic or the Centre for Equality Rights in Accommodation (CERA).
 CERA is an organization dedicated to ending discrimination and promoting human rights in housing.